 This is a worthwhile undertaking and we are so glad our children enjoy our donor community’s support and the expertise of our sister organization in Iran.
 Hundreds of children are waiting to be sponsored today.
 Sponsor a child now to begin a meaningful relationship and ensure their food package is on its way as soon as the system is in place.

 Donations will be used to purchase food, coordinate import into Iran, and disburse the food either directly to families or nearby grocery stores where it can be collected.

 Sponsorship dollars donated now will be held for the intended child until all components of the program are securely in place.
 We are conservatively estimating to begin delivery in late spring, early summer.
-The funds will then be released and used to purchase, import, and disburse food in regularly scheduled packages.
+The funds will then be released and used to purchase, import, and disburse food in packages.
 This may mean an actual delivery but we hope to use a debit card system that allows families to collect the food at their convenience.